 The fall season can take a toll on my daily workout routine, if I let it.
 Busy back-to-school schedules, dwindling daylight hours, pre-holiday preparations and perhaps just a bit of laziness make it harder to keep to my regularly schedule sweat sessions.

 But, thank goodness autumn weather is perfect for exercising outdoors, so I keep my fitness clothes in the car trunk (along with Lorissa’s Kitchen™ and Honest Tea® ) and make it a priority to move and groove wherever I might be in “wait mode” – like a one of my three kid’s many sports practices.
 Read on to find out five easy ways everyone from Soccer Moms and Football Dads can squeeze in an impromptu workout this way and also get a deal on the sponsor products.
 Continue reading →

-This post sponsored by Gerlosteiner, but all editorial comments, opinions and enthusiasm are strictly my own.
+This post is sponsored by Life Time Fitness, however all opinions, workout suggestions, and enthusiasm are strictly my own.

 In a perfect world, obstacle course racing training would happen in the great outdoors.
 What could be more magnificent (and challenging) than charging up a mountain, leaping across creeks and hauling around rocks and logs?
 But, let’s be real, for many of us, it’s hard to get to Mother Nature’s gym on a regular basis.